Is Your Anomaly Detector Ready for Change? Adapting AIOps Solutions to the Real World: Threats To Validity

 When computing the static model, we used the first half of each time series from each dataset as training and the second half of each time series as testing as previous work \cite{anomalyDetectionMicrosoft}, \cite{ajointmodelforit}.

 We partitioned our testing data into periods of different sizes (weekly and daily) similar to prior work \cite{datasplittingdecisions}, \cite{towardsconsistentinterpretationofAIOps}.
 We did not consider periods smaller than one day since not enough data is captured in a time shorter than one day.
-Furthermore, periods bigger than one week were not considered given the data points in our datasets.
+Periods bigger than one week were not considered given the size of the time series.